Practice Learning and Student Support

 - Learning theories and how these facilitated learning in practice

-- Reflecting on and developing their experience as a practice educator.
+- Reflecting on and developing your experience as a practice educator.

-The assignment will be a maximum of 3000 words in line with the university word count policy.
+The assignment will be a maximum of 2,500 words in line with UWE Bristol's word count policy.

 Completion of the assignment will be supported by a formative portfolio developed during the module.
 This portfolio will consist of reflective accounts and learning relating to:

 - Evaluating learning

 - Reflecting on developing experience as a practice educator.